johnbeve/PHI-696/Project-2/JCheung-P2-README.md

 **EL15 Answer:**

 The finite model property is like playing with blocks.
 Imagine you have a bunch of blocks with different shapes and colors.
 You can use these blocks to build different things, like a house or a tower.
+The things you build are called models.

 Now imagine you have lots and lots of blocks, more than you could ever count!
 You might think it's impossible to build something with all of them, but the finite model property says that you can still build something with just a few of them that will be like having all of them.
-The little things you build tell you what is real and true!
+The little things you build, the models, can tell you what is real and true.

 In the same way, the finite model property says that if we have a lot of ideas or things we want to say, we can still find a way to understand them by just looking at a few examples.
 This helps us learn and understand things even when they seem really big and complicated!